lestherll/csc1034-p1/README.md

 - `--scale x`
 This scales the size of the panda by **x** factor.
 - `--size x`
 This overrides the default size(0.005) of the actor panda.
+I have added this only to work with `--scale` since scale works as a multiplier for the actual size passed to pandaActor.setScale().

 #### Others
 - `--no-panda`